ArdenCarling/ECE-3849-012/README.txt

 Welcome to the README

+For people who are just browsing
+>>This project is made for the Texas Instuments EK-TM4C1294XL and Educational Boosterpack MKII
+>>This is not the most recent version of the program.
+This iteration represents the first port of basic functionality to ti-rtos.
+>>I will upload more recent versions of the project soon.

 Operation
 >>After starting the program, voltage range can be adjusted up or down using S1 and S2 on the boosterpack